The Respiratory System

 • Gas exchange (O₂ in, CO₂ out)

-• Clearance of inhaled pollutants via mucociliary action, macrophages, lymphatics
+• Clearance of inhaled pollutants via mucociliary action, macrophages

 • Pulmonary circulation affects and is affected by heart diseases.